Vaccine solutions to expand protection against a global threat

 Support for emerging-country vaccine manufacturers

 Vietnam is one such country with the potential to supply safe and effective influenza vaccines that can be affordable and accessible for the global population in a future pandemic.
-With a US$7.9 million award from the US Department of Health and Human Services, PATH is helping to enhance sustainable influenza vaccine production in Vietnam.
+With full funding from the US Department of Health and Human Services, PATH is helping to enhance sustainable influenza vaccine production in Vietnam.
 Ultimately, the aim is to advance locally produced influenza vaccine candidates through clinical evaluation.
 This project is an important step toward increasing local and regional vaccine supplies and improving real-time response in an influenza pandemic.

 - Advancing New Technologies Against a Global Threat fact sheet

 - Expanding Vaccine Solutions Against Influenza fact sheet

 - Increasing Vaccine Supply to Protect Against Influenza fact sheet

 - Investigating Live Attenuated Influenza Vaccine Efficacy in Senegal fact sheet

 - PATH Vaccine Resource Library: Influenza